mbleduc/LearningProjects/README.md

-# LearningProjects
+# Learning Projects
-Projects done while learning programming
+Hello, My name is Myriam! :wave:
+I've started to learn programming and decided to put my little projects here as a beginner portfolio.
+Toodles!